 Mark Roscoe is a British artist and portrait painter best known for his traditional paintings of business leaders and heads of London, Oxford, and Cambridge colleges.
 He has also worked internationally on portraits for clients in India, Malaysia, Eastern Europe, and New York.

-Mark started drawing and painting at an early age, like most children do, but unlike most children he never considered a career doing anything else.
-He followed the natural progression after High School and went on to study fine art (drawing and painting) at Duncan of Jordanstone College where he graduated with a BA (Hons) Degree.
-During his final year a self portrait he created was exhibited in BP Portrait Award exhibition in London and it was also used to advertise the competition nationwide.
-This exposure established his reputation for being a portrait painter and commissions started coming in.
-Since then he has successfully completed over 200 portraits for a variety of private clients, large companies and institutions, won a number of awards including the much respected Ondaatjie Award for portraiture, and in 2016 became a fully elected member of the Royal Society of Portrait Painters.
-He currently divides his time between his art and portrait commissions.
+Born in Australia but raised in the UK to British parents, Mark went on to study fine art (drawing and painting) at Duncan of Jordanstone College of Art.
+During his final year, a self-portrait was successfully exhibited in the 1998 BP Portrait Awards and it was chosen to advertise the exhibition nationwide, this exposure/lucky break established his reputation for being a portrait painter and commissions started coming in.
+Since then he has completed over 200 portraits for a variety of private clients, large companies, and institutions, painted Bill Oddie for the BBC 1 Programme “Star Portraits with Rolf Harris” and won multiple awards including the much respected Ondaatjie award for portraiture.
+In 2016 he became a fully elected member of the Royal Society of Portrait Painters.

-First and foremost Mark prides himself on being easy to work with, hard working and honest.
+First and foremost, Mark prides himself on being a nice guy, easy to work with, hard-working, and honest.
 He looks for the good in people not just with portraits but in life.
-He is always trying to improve and develop his work with the hope that each new painting is better than the last.
+He is always trying to improve and develop his work, attempting to make each new painting better than the last.